Macedonian Partisans: Resistance under question

-After the Bulgarian takeover of Vardar Banovina in April 1941, the Macedonian communists fell in the sphere of influence of the Bulgarian Communist Party (BCP), which supported the idea of a independent and unified Macedonia.
+After the Bulgarian takeover of Vardar Banovina in April 1941, the Macedonian communists fell in the sphere of influence of the Bulgarian Communist Party (BCP), which supported the idea of an independent and unified Macedonia.
 They thought that the ordinary Macedonian people believe in Bulgaria's role as liberator from the oppressive Serbian rule and that no Macedonian wants to fight against the Bulgarian soldiers.
 Also, they believed that Macedonian people preferred a unified independent Macedonia rather than becoming part of Yugoslavia again as the Communist Party of Yugoslavia (CPY) had in mind.
-Nevertheless when the USSR was attacked by Nazi Germany in June, some form of anti-Axis resistance started, with the emergence of Macedonian Partisan military units.
+Nevertheless, when the USSR was attacked by Nazi Germany in June, some form of anti-Axis resistance started, with the emergence of Macedonian Partisan military units.
 Fighters from the Prilep Partisan Detachment "Goce Delchev" attacked the Bulgarian police station in the city of Prilep on 11 October 1941, thus this date is considered to be the beginning of the Macedonian Uprising against fascism.
 Initially it had no real success.
 The problem arose at the end of 1941, when the CPY lost its contact with the local communists due to its leaders withdrawal into Bosnia and because the Bulgarian forces captured Lazar Koliševski, whom the CPY had appointed to led the Macedonian communists.
 The role of the Bulgarian communists, which avoided organizing mass armed resistance in the area, was also a key factor.
 As well as the fear of reestablishment of the previous despised Yugoslav (Serbian) rule and the unfavorable stance of the CPY towards the idea of unification of Macedonia.